You’re sitting in class, listening to your professor.

 If you’re already learning English as a second language, academic English can seem like yet another language to master.

-But we’ll show you how to get comfortable with this type of English quickly, so you can stop stressing over your homework and start earning an A+.
+We’ll show the features of academic English so you can stop stressing over your homework and start earning an A.

-Before we explore all the features of academic English, it’s helpful to know where you can practice your new skills.
+Before we explore all the characteristics of academic English, it’s helpful to know where you can practice your new skills.
 The online resources below are perfect for exercising your academic English independently.

 One of the good things about academic English is that it’s used in a school environment, where everyone is learning.
 When you practice, don’t be too self-conscious and don’t be afraid to make mistakes!